lixinW/ship-hats-docs/portal-guide/access-ship-hats-portal.md

     <kbd>![log-in](tplogin.png ':size=100%')</kbd>

-3. Enter your **Enter your TechPass details** and click **Next**.
+3. Enter your **Enter your TechPass details**, and then click **Next**.

     <kbd>![log-in](tp2.png ':size=100%')</kbd>

-4. You will be redirected to the GCC log-in page.
-Enter your TechPass email address along with the verification code from the Authenticator app and click sign in.
+    You will be redirected to the GCC log-in page.
+1. Enter your TechPass email address along with the verification code from the Authenticator app and click sign in.

     <kbd>![log-in](tpgcc1.png ':size=100%')</kbd>

-5. Read through the **TechPass** Terms of Use and click **Accept**.
+5. Read through the **TechPass** Terms of Use, and then click **Accept**.

     <kbd>![log-in](tptou.png ':size=100%')</kbd>

-6. Read through the **TechPass MDM** Terms of Use and click **Accept**.
+6. Read through the **TechPass MDM** Terms of Use, and then click **Accept**.

     <kbd>![log-in](techpassmdm.png ':size=100%')</kbd>

 You have successfully linked your TechPass to SHIP-HATS.
 You can directly log in using TechPass for future access.
+<span style="color:red">Is there any step missing here?</span>
+- If you are an SA or PA, the **Overview** page appears.
+For more details, refer to the [View dashboard](#view-dashboard) section.
+- If you are a regular user, the **Profile** page appears.
+For more details, refer to the [View user profile](#view-user-profile) section.

 <!-- tabs:end -->